-Pursuant to the terms of his employment contract with Tahoe, Mr. McArthur, who held the position of Executive Chair and director of Tahoe prior to the Arrangement, received a lump-sum payment equal to approximately US\$1.13 million upon completion of the Arrangement.
+Pursuant to the terms of his employment contract with Tahoe, Mr. McArthur, who was a director of Pan American from February 2019 to May 2020, and who formerly held the position of Executive Chair and director of Tahoe prior to the Arrangement, received a lump-sum payment equal to approximately US\$1.13 million upon completion of the Arrangement.
 In addition, in accordance with the Tahoe long term incentive plan, the Tahoe deferred share awards held by Mr. McArthur accelerated and vested in exchange for common shares of Tahoe at the effective time of the Arrangement.
 These shares were then exchanged for Common Shares of Pan American under the Arrangement.